spiderwisp/laravel-overlord/README.md

 ## Security

+> **⚠️ Production Warning**: Overlord is **not recommended for production use**.
+It provides powerful tools that can modify your database, execute code, and access sensitive information.
+While authentication is required by default in production, we strongly recommend keeping Overlord disabled in production environments.

 - **Requires authentication in production** (defaults to `auth` middleware outside local environment)
 - **AI features are optional** — requires explicit API key configuration to enable
+- **Future release**: Read-only mode for production environments coming soon

 For detailed security configuration, see the [Setup Guide](docs/SETUP.md).